MEG Energy’s (MEG) Hold Rating Reaffirmed at Tudor Pickering

-MEG Energy (TSE:MEG)‘s stock had its “hold” rating reissued by investment analysts at Tudor Pickering in a report issued on Tuesday, Stock Target Advisor reports.
-They currently have a C$7.00 price objective on the stock.
-Tudor Pickering’s price target points to a potential downside of 0.28% from the stock’s previous close.
+Tudor Pickering restated their hold rating on shares of MEG Energy (TSE:MEG) in a research report released on Tuesday morning, Stock Target Advisor reports.
+The firm currently has a C$7.00 target price on the stock.

-Several other research analysts also recently commented on MEG.
-BMO Capital Markets reaffirmed an “outperform” rating on shares of MEG Energy in a research note on Thursday, March 18th.
-Royal Bank of Canada reiterated an “outperform” rating and set a C$9.00 target price on shares of MEG Energy in a research report on Tuesday, April 6th.
-Tudor Pickering & Holt set a C$7.00 target price on MEG Energy and gave the stock a “hold” rating in a research report on Wednesday, April 14th.
-UBS Group increased their target price on MEG Energy from C$3.00 to C$4.00 in a research report on Thursday, January 7th.
-Finally, CSFB raised their price target on MEG Energy from C$4.25 to C$5.25 and gave the company a “neutral” rating in a report on Monday, January 11th.
-Eight analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-MEG Energy currently has an average rating of “Hold” and an average price target of C$7.59.
+A number of other brokerages also recently commented on MEG.
+Raymond James dropped their price objective on shares of MEG Energy from C$10.50 to C$10.00 and set an outperform rating on the stock in a research report on Monday, April 19th.
+Scotiabank increased their price target on shares of MEG Energy from C$6.00 to C$8.00 in a research note on Thursday, April 15th.
+Credit Suisse Group increased their price target on shares of MEG Energy from C$4.25 to C$5.25 and gave the stock a neutral rating in a research note on Monday, January 11th.
+Tudor Pickering & Holt set a C$7.00 price target on shares of MEG Energy and gave the stock a hold rating in a research note on Wednesday, April 14th.
+Finally, UBS Group raised their target price on shares of MEG Energy from C$3.00 to C$4.00 in a research note on Thursday, January 7th.
+Eight equities research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+MEG Energy presently has an average rating of Hold and a consensus target price of C$7.59.

 MEG Energy Company Profile